Centurions (TV series)

 Centurions is an American science fiction animated television series produced by Ruby-Spears and was animated in Japan by Nippon Sunrise's Studio 7.
-Comic book artists Jack Kirby and Gil Kane contributed to the design and concepts of the show while Norio Shioyama did the character designs.
 The series began in 1986 as a five-part mini-series and was followed with a 60-episode series.
 The series was story edited by Ted Pedersen and written by several authors, including prolific science fiction writers Michael Reaves, Marc Scott Zicree, Larry DiTillio and Gerry Conway.

 The series theme and soundtrack were composed by Udi Harpaz.
 There was also a line of tie-in toys by Kenner and a comic book series by DC Comics.

-The show revolves around the conflict between Doc Terror's cyborgs and the Centurions (a combination of hard-suit and a mecha).
+The show revolves around the conflict between Doc Terror's cyborgs and the Centurions - who wear a combination of exoskeleton and mecha.

 Premise

-In the near future of the 21st century, the cyborg mad scientist Doc Terror seeks to conquer the Earth and turn its inhabitants into robot slaves.
+The cyborg mad scientist Doc Terror seeks to conquer the Earth and turn its inhabitants into robot slaves.
 He is assisted by his cyborg companion Hacker and an army of robots.
-There were many types of cyborgs: